 Web hosting is the technology that allows individuals and organizations to make their website accessible via the World Wide Web.

-When subscribing to a web hosting service, an individual or organization rent resources from a computer (named server) which is always on, making the hosted websites accessible worldwide using the Internet.
+When subscribing to a service, an individual or organization rent resources from a computer (named server) which is always on, making the hosted websites accessible worldwide using the Internet.

 Shared hosting is a type of web hosting where multiple websites are hosted on the same server, sharing resources as such as storage and RAM.